hebench/frontend/docsrc/config_file_reference.md

 ### Running with a configuration file

-The command below will launch the Test harness which will load the file pointed in `$CONFIG_FILE_PATH`, validate that the selection of benchmarks and parameters are supported by the backend, and then execute only those benchmarks specified in the configuration file.
+The command below will launch the Test Harness which will load the file pointed in `$CONFIG_FILE_PATH`, validate that the selection of benchmarks and parameters are supported by the backend, and then execute only those benchmarks specified in the configuration file.

 ```bash
 ./test_harness --backend_lib_path $BACKEND_LIB --benchmark_config_file $CONFIG_FILE_PATH